dotnetrdf/dotnetrdf/docs/developer_guide/sparql/implementing_custom_optimizers.md

 For example if you wanted to change how the triple patterns are ordered you'd derive from this class and them implement the `GetRankingComparer()` method.
 This method returns a `IComparer<ITriplePattern>` which is used to order the set of <xref:VDS.RDF.Query.Patterns.ITriplePattern> instances found in the Graph Pattern.

+> [!IMPORTANT]
-**Important:** Note that <xref:VDS.RDF.Query.Optimisation.BaseQueryOptimiser> implements a two-pass reordering by default.
+> Note that <xref:VDS.RDF.Query.Optimisation.BaseQueryOptimiser> implements a two-pass reordering by default.
 The second pass may change the initial ordering provided by your comparer, to disable the second pass you can override the `ShouldReorder` property to return false.

 ## Useful Methods